nearpayio/nearpay-react-native-sdk/README.md

-      "isEnableReversal" : true, // it will allow you to enable or disable the reverse button "isEditableReversalUI" : true, // [optional] true will enable the ui and false will disable "finishTimeout" : 2,//[optional] Add the number of seconds };
+      "isEnableReversal" : true, // it will allow you to enable or disable the reverse button "isEditableReversalUI" : true, // [optional] true will enable the ui and false will disable "finishTimeout" : 2,//[optional] Add the number of seconds "adminPin" : "0000", // [optional] when you add the admin pin here , the UI for admin pin won't be shown.

+};

 nearpay.refund(reqData).then((response) => {